Geschwister Scholl Institute of Political Science

 Book chapters

 • 2024: Varieties of European Blame Games: On Scapegoat, Renegade, and Diffusion Games.
 In: Flinders, Matthew/Dimova, Gergana/Hinterleitner, Markus/Rhodes, R. A. W./Weaver, Kent (ed.): The Politics and Governance of Blame.
-Oxford University Press (with Berthold Rittberger, Bernhard Zangl, and Lisa Kriegmair).
-Forthcoming.
+Oxford University Press (with Berthold Rittberger, Bernhard Zangl, and Lisa Kriegmair). https://global.oup.com/academic/product/the-politics-and-governance-of-blame-9780198896388

 • 2023: Eine Krise liberaler Hegemonie: Die Trump-Administration und die Kontestation der Liberalen Internationalen Ordnung.
 In: Böller, Florian/Werner, Welf (eds.): Hegemonialer Wandel.
 Globale Wirtschafts- und Sicherheitsordnungen in der Ära Trump.
 Hamburg/Berlin: J.B.
 Metzler, 77-96 [translation] (with Andreas Kruck and Benjamin Daßler). https://doi.org/10.1007/978-3-031-35003-0_4